linuxmint/aptkit/doc/source/dbus.rst

-The D-Bus API of the aptdaemon
+The D-Bus API of the aptkit
 ==============================

-Aptdaemon provides two D-Bus interfaces on the system bus.
+Aptkit provides two D-Bus interfaces on the system bus.

-org.debian.apt --- The aptdaemon interface
+org.debian.apt --- The aptkit interface
 ------------------------------------------

 This is the main interface which allows you to perform package managing tasks.
-It is proivded by the aptdaemon object at ``/org/debian/apt``.
+It is proivded by the aptkit object at ``/org/debian/apt``.

 There are two kind of tasks: ones which are performed immediately and ones which are queued up in transaction and performed in a sequence.